VVoruganti/VVoruganti.github.io/src/posts/dream-journal-1.md

 ---

-Recently I've been having some pretty wild dreams and I was describing them to a good friend of mine who thought it would be a good idea if I tried starting a dream journal.
-I thought this would be a fun idea so here I go.
+Recently I've been having some pretty wild dreams and I was describing them to a good friend of mine who suggested the idea that I start a dream journal.
+I thought this would be a fun so here I go.

 ## Rules of my Dreams

-Before I get into my dream itself I want to explain some standard principles that my dreams tend to follow.
+Before I get into my dream I want to explain some standard principles that my dreams tend to follow.

 First, I am fairly in control of the plotline and scenario of a dream,